bruberg/silky-docker/README.md

 ## Building the image
 This is how to build the image:
+    sudo docker build \
+    --build-arg FIXBUF=2.2.0 \
+    --build-arg YAF=2.10.0 \
+    --build-arg SILK=3.18.0 \
+    --build-arg SILKDATADIR=/srv/silk/data \
+    --build-arg SILKY_PORT=3000 \
-    sudo docker build --build-arg SILKY_PORT=3000 -t silky-docker .
+    -t silky-docker .

 ## Starting the container
 This is how the container is started, starting Silky on TCP 3000 and exposing it on the docker host.
     sudo docker run -p 3000:3000 -e SILKY_PORT=3000 --mount type=bind,source=/data,target=/data -it silky-docker

 ## Apache reverse proxy configuration
-Because Silky's websocket connections default to port 80, Silky can't simply be run on an arbitrary port.
-One workaround is to put a reverse HTTP proxy in front.
-The example below uses a dedicated name for the Silky installation.
+Because Silky's websocket connections default to port 80, Silky can't easily be run on an arbitrary port.
+One workaround is to place a reverse HTTP proxy in front.
+The example below, for Apache 2, uses a dedicated virtualhost ("silky.example.com") for the Silky installation.

 ```
 <VirtualHost your.ip:80>